How is antivenom made?

 Introduction:

 Australia is home to around 139 species of venomous snakes.
 This includes 109 land-based and 30 marine-based species.
 Not all of these are dangerously venomous.
-Approximately one-third of them are however so, you can see how important snake antivenom is.
+However, approximately one-third of them are, so you can see how important snake antivenom is.

 How is snake antivenom made?
 It’s a pretty interesting story and process.